An Experienced New York City Prostate Cancer Attorney

 Taking Action For Victims And Families After Serious Medical Mistakes

-A New York City prostate cancer lawyer at our firm will hear you out on what happened and where your health stands today.
+A New York City prostate cancer attorney at our firm will hear you out on what happened and where your health stands today.
 A failure to diagnose cancer of the prostate and offer proper, timely treatment may be legally actionable.
 It may involve mistakes such as:

 - Failure to follow up on prostate-specific antigen (PSA) levels of 4.0 or above by ordering further tests or providing a referral to a urologist